 - Can I sleep in my car or do I have to have a tent?
 You may sleep in your car or a tent.

 - Do you sell fire wood?
 Yes, we sell fire wood for $10 per bundle.
 A bundle is approximately 4-5 pieces of fire wood and some kindling, approximately 1 cubic foot of firewood per bundle.

 - Can I put Charcoal in the fire pit?
 Yes

 - Why do you only allow 8 people per campsite at any time?
-We only allow 8 people in a site because we are a family campground.
-Any more the 8 people in a campsite and it gets to be too loud.
-It can be an environmental impact to the park as well.
-Any yes, babies count towards the 8 person limit, they are people too.
+We only allow 8 people (including children) in a site because we are a family campground.
+Groups larger than 8 can cause unpleasant noise levels and impact the park environment.

 - Can people come and visit?
-Yes people can come and visit as long as they pay the $10 day use fees.
-Remember that your campsite can not excess 8 people at any one time.
+Yes, people may visit as long as they pay the $10 day use fees.
+Remember that your campsite can not exceed 8 people at any one time.
 Visitors must leave by 10pm or they can stay the night but have to register as an extra vehicle at the entrance station.

 - What is the extra vehicle fee?
 Your campsite reservation comes with 1 vehicle free of charge.
 Every additional vehicle is charged $10 per night.

 - Is there parking for my extra vehicles?
 You can park them in our overflow parking in front of the campfire center.

 - Is alcohol allowed in the campground?
 Yes, as long as you are of legal drinking age.

 - How do I get to the redwoods from here?
 Take Eagle Creek Trail to Pipeline Rd. and turn right on Pipeline Rd.
 The redwood grove will be on the right after about a half mile.